Sitefinity/sitefinity-admin-app-extensions-samples/library-extender/README.md

 }
 ```

-* loadMediaSelector - Use this method to instantiate the widget which is used to select and import asses from your DAM.
+* loadMediaSelector - Use this method to instantiate the widget used to select and import asses from your DAM.

-It must call __loadDynamicScript__ to embed the script of the DAM's widget into the page in order to open it.
-After script is loaded use the API of the DAM to create instance of the widget and open it.
-Attatch to the handler for inserting assets and convert all selected to the specific interface __DamAsset__.
-Add them to an array and call __assetsSelected__ method of the base class.
+It must call __loadDynamicScript__ to embed the script of the DAM's widget into the page to open it.
+After the script is loaded, use the API of the DAM to create an instance of the widget and open it.
+Attach to the handler for inserting assets and convert all selected to the specific interface __DamAsset__.
+Add them to an array and call the __assetsSelected__ method of the base class.

 ```typescript
 loadMediaSelector(damWrapper: HTMLElement, mediaEntityData: EntityData, allowMultiSelect: boolean): void {